-- In the fourth movie Voldemort puts his finger to Harry's forehead which causes him pain and he screams in agony.
+- In Harry Potter and the Goblet of Fire, Voldemort puts his finger to Harry's forehead which causes him pain and he screams in agony.
 Voldemort watches this with an excited look on his face and screams along with him, almost like he's urging him to continue screaming.

 - The Addams Family: Screaming is a way of life and perfectly normal to the Addams.

 - At one point in the movie Virtuosity the villain SID 6.7 uses a roomful of hostages as a source of a variety of screams, which he then remixes into a symphony of fear for his enjoyment.
 If one wasn't aware already that he was a psycho, this scene should put any lingering doubts to rest.

 - In The Dirty Dozen, Maggot demands a woman do this before he knifes her, nearly warning their targets.